-$$TAC \cdot GTA \cdot CGT \cdot GAATTACGGCCT \cdot ACG,$$
+$GTA \cdot CGT \cdot ACG \cdot TAATTACGGCCTGAC,$

 One can also directly observe from the structure of the directed cycles in $\mathcal{G}(X_6)$ that removing a single trinucleotide from $X_6$ cannot yield a trinucleotide circular code.
-As every sequence with ambiguous frame must contain the trinucleotide AAT or ACG, removing both AAT and ACG from $X_6$ yields a trinucleotide circular code, since these removals would destroy all directed cycles in the graph.
+As every sequence with ambiguous

-3.2.2.
-Trinucleotide 2-circular codes.
 Consider now a trinucleotide 2-circular code X. The associated graph must contain a directed cycle of length 6 and no shorter one.
 It may or may not contain a directed cycle of length 8.
 In the latter case, our previous considerations imply that the number of trinucleotides from X concatenated to create a sequence with ambiguous frame must be a multiple of 3.
 In the former case, since directed cycles of different lengths must have a vertex in common (because there are only 4 nucleotides and every directed cycle contains at least two of them in a trinucleotide ( $\geq$ 1)-circular code), our previous considerations show that one can build sequences with ambiguous frame by concatenating any number of trinucleotides greater than 2 and different from 5.
-This exhibits a drastic difference between the class of trinucleotide 2-circular codes and that of trinucleotide 3-circular codes; and actually even within the class of trinucleotide 2-circular codes of the associated graph contains directed cycles of length 8.
+This exhibits a drastic difference between the class of trinucleotide 2-circular codes and that of trinucleotide 3-circular codes; and actually even within the class of trinucleotide 2-circular codes, depending on whether or not the associated graph contains directed cycles of length 8.
 We thus obtain the following observations.

-OBSERVATION 3.6.
+Observation 3.6.
 The reading frame of any sequence w with trinucleotide length $\ell(w)$ not divisible by 3 can be retrieved by any trinucleotide 2-circular code without directed cycles of length 8 in the associated graph, i.e. either $\ell(w) \equiv 0 \pmod{3}$ or w is not ambiguous (for such a trinucleotide code).

-OBSERVATION 3.7.
+Observation 3.7.
 The reading frame of any sequence w with trinucleotide length $\ell(w) \in \{1, 2, 5\}$ can be retrieved by any trinucleotide 2-circular code.

-OBSERVATION 3.8.
+Observation 3.8.
 Any sequence w with ambiguous frame for a trinucleotide 2-circular code without directed cycles of length 8 in the associated graph must have a trinucleotide length $\ell(w)$ divisible by 3, that is $\ell(w) \equiv 0 \pmod{3}$ .

-OBSERVATION 3.9.
+Observation 3.9.
 Any sequence w with ambiguous frame for a trinucleotide 2-circular code must have a trinucleotide length $\ell(w)$ greater than 2 and different from 5, that is $\ell(w) \ge 3$ and $\ell(w) \ne 5$ .

-3.2.3.
-Trinucleotide 1-circular codes.
 A trinucleotide 1-circular code X can potentially admit a sequence with ambiguous frame composed of t trinucleotides from X, for any integer t greater than 1, which as we shall see in Section 3.2.4 is very close to the case of the trinucleotide 0-circular codes.
 However, if the associated graph contains no directed cycle of length other than 4, then every ambiguous sequence is the concatenation of an even number of trinucleotides - and hence such a code X will retrieve the reading frame in any concatenation of an odd number of trinucleotides from X.

-OBSERVATION 3.10.
+Observation 3.10.
 The reading frame of any sequence w with trinucleotide length $\ell(w)$ not divisible by 2 can be retrieved by any trinucleotide 1-circular code without directed cycles of length different from 4 in the associated graph, i.e. either $\ell(w)$ is even or w is not ambiguous (for such a trinucleotide code).

-OBSERVATION 3.11.
+Observation 3.11.
 Any sequence w with ambiguous frame for a trinucleotide 1-circular code without directed cycles of length different from 4 in the associated graph must have a trinucleotide length $\ell(w)$ divisible by 2, that is $\ell(w) \equiv 0 \pmod{2}$ .